 So, what makes nurses great at what they do?
 It’s common to worry that you don’t have what it takes to enter a fast-paced healthcare setting, but you may already have useful transferable skills.

-Nursing is a broad sector and many people choose to specialise in areas such as mental health or working in children’s wards.
-You’ll develop a unique set of employability skills as you learn how to monitor patients, communicate with a team and assess injuries.
+Nursing is a broad sector, and many people choose to specialise in areas such as mental health or working in children’s wards.
+You’ll develop a unique set of employability skills as you learn how to monitor patients, communicate with a team, and assess injuries.

 Unlike many university degrees, an adult nursing course often leads directly to a job.
 Students frequently take on voluntary work to add to their experience during their studies.
 This can include work in a hospital or care home.
 It can also help to speak to nurses about their employment path and get a feel for common progression routes.

-You could also be promoted to a managerial role and eventually apply to become a director of nursing.
-You’ll start on a salary of between £22,000 and £28,500 and with experience could take home £26,250 to £41,000.
-Nursing consultants can expect to earn up to £48,000.
+You could also be promoted to a managerial role and eventually apply to become a Director of Nursing.
+You’ll start on a salary of around £25,000 per year and with experience could take home up to £31,000.
+Nursing Consultants can expect to earn up to £48,000.
 Check average nurse salary here.

 Many nurses move into other areas of medical care including health visiting and midwifery.
 A nursing degree can also be used to pursue roles in other professions, including fields such as the social sciences.
-You could become a social worker, police officer or counsellor, or inspire the next generation of nurses in an educational job.
+You could become a Social Worker, Police Officer or Counsellor, or inspire the next generation of nurses in an educational job.

-The future of nursing
+The Future of Nursing

-As health services in the UK adapt to change and the increasing demands of a growing and aging population, nurses will play a vital role.
+As health services in the UK adapt to change and the increasing demands of a growing and ageing population, nurses will play a vital role.
 Nursing is a diverse career path that brings with it numerous opportunities to progress and specialise.
-Take the first step towards your new career by beginning an Access to Higher Education Diploma (Health) and join our many employable graduates already finding success.
-Get in touch to discover more and enquire about our distance learning qualifications.
+If you are looking to study nursing online, then you can contribute to the ongoing effort.